Who wins the Tyrese Haliburton vs. Giannis Antetokounmpo matchup in tonight's game?

 Tyrese Haliburton & the Pacers

-- The Pacers put up 126.6 points per game (first in league) while allowing 124.8 per outing (29th in NBA).
-They have a +55 scoring differential and outscore opponents by 1.8 points per game.
+- The Pacers outscore opponents by two points per game (posting 126.4 points per game, first in league, and giving up 124.4 per contest, 29th in NBA) and have a +64 scoring differential.

-- Indiana is 29th in the NBA at 40 rebounds per game.
-That's 2.8 fewer than the 42.8 its opponents average.
+- Indiana loses the rebound battle by an average of 2.5 boards.
+It collects 40.4 rebounds per game (29th in league) compared to its opponents' 42.9.

-- The Pacers knock down 15 three-pointers per game (fourth-most in the league) while shooting 39% from deep (second-best in NBA).
-They are making 4.4 more threes than their opponents, who drain 10.6 per game at 39%.
+- The Pacers connect on 14.7 three-pointers per game (fifth-most in the league), 4.1 more than their opponents.

 Watch the NBA on Max with the B/R Sports Add-On